Divorces are stressful, both emotionally and financially. But they are even worse when you have a co-owned property.

-- Both of you agree to continue to stay in the house (with mutual agreement),
+- You both of you agree to continue to stay in the house (with mutual agreement)

-- One of you remains in the home with one party buying the other out, or
+- One of you remains in the home (one party buying the other out)

-- Selling the home or mortgage and dividing the proceeds.
+- You both sell the home and divide the proceeds.

-What Happens to Our Joint Mortgage During a Divorce?
+What Happens to A Joint Mortgage During a Divorce?

 - Sell the property with the mortgage

 - Keep the property and pay the mortgage

 - One party buys the other party out and keeps making the payments

 Whichever option you prefer, make sure you communicate with your ex-partner so you can reach an agreement that will work for both of you.

 If you’re not on civil terms with your ex, this conversation may be worth having your lawyer present for.

 What to Think About Before Selling Your House